nicoleshklover/Data_Analysis_Final_Project/README.md

 This was the final project for a Statistics and Data Analysis with R course at Tel Aviv University. <br><br>

-In this project we handeled the different phases of a data analysis project: <br>
+In this project we handeled the different phases of a data analysis project:
 1. Data Import (reading the data into R).
 2. Data Tidying (arranging the data into something we can work with)
 3. Understanding the data: <br>